Self-stabilisation of cellular automata on tilings: One-dimensional case

 The set $L(X)\isdef\bigcup_{n\in\NN} L_n(X)$ is called the \emph{language} of $X$.

 \begin{remark} In the specific case when $X$ is a \emph{mixing} one-dimensional SFT (meaning that there exists $n_0\geq 0$ such that for every two words $u,v\in L(X)$ and every $n\geq n_0$, there exists a word $w\in L_n(X)$ such that $uwv\in L(X)$) and has at least one homogeneous configuration, then a result of Maass implies that the self-stabilisation problem is trivial for $X$~\cite[Theorem 3.2]{Ma95}.
-Indeed, the result of Maass states that there exists a CA $F\colon\Sigma^\ZZ\to\Sigma^\ZZ$ (i.e., without extra symbols) such that \begin{enumerate} \item $F$ is the identity map on $X$, \item $F(\Sigma^\ZZ)=X$. \end{enumerate} In particular, we achieve self-stabilisation in one step. \remarkqed \end{remark}
+Indeed, this result states that there exists a CA $F\colon\Sigma^\ZZ\to\Sigma^\ZZ$ (i.e., without extra symbols) such that \begin{enumerate} \itemsep=0.95pt \item $F$ is the identity map on $X$, \item $F(\Sigma^\ZZ)=X$. \end{enumerate} In particular, we achieve self-stabilisation in one step. \remarkqed \end{remark}

 For $u,v\in L_k(X)$, we write $u\sim v$ if there is a word $w\in \Sigma^*$ such that $uwv\in L(X)$.
 We say that $X$ is \emph{non-wandering} if $\sim$ is an equivalence relation, meaning that the transition graph defined by the adjacency matrix $A$ consists of strongly connected components, with no connections between them.